fgsfds/Steam-Superheater/README.md

 <td valign="center">
 <img align="right" width="600" src="img/light.png">

 Superheater features different types of fixes.
-File fixes download, replace or delete files in the game folder.
+File fixes replace or delete files in the game folder.
 Registry fixes add or change registry values.
 And hosts fixes add entries to Windows' hosts file.

 Installing fixes is done by pressing a single button: no third-party installers or fiddling around with files, folders or registry is necessary.
 Just press Install and then run the game normally from Steam.